January 1. Today's Birthdays

 NAMES

-Garifulla Kurmangaliyev (1909-1993) is the popular opera singer (tenor), composer, actor, teacher, people’s artist of Kazakh SSR, laureate of the State Prize of Kazakhstan.
+Garifulla Kurmangaliyev (1909-1993) is the popular opera singer, composer, actor, teacher, people’s artist of Kazakh SSR, laureate of State Prize of Kazakhstan.

-Born in Uralsk region of the Russian Empire (today’s Karatobe district in West Kazakhstan).
+Born in Uralsk region of Russian Empire (today’s Karatobe district, West Kazakhstan region).

+Garifulla Kurmangaliyev is a unique phenomenon in Kazakh music culture of the XX century.

-Born in today’s Almaty region is the graduate of the Alma-Ata theatre school.
+Born in Taldykorga (today’s Almaty) region is the graduate of the Alma-Ata theatrical college.

-She played over 170 roles on the stage of the Auezov Kazakh Drama Theatre since 1943.
+Since 1943 she played more than 170 roles on the stage of Auezov Kazakh drama theatre.

-Murat Auezzov (1943) is the president of the Mukhtar Auezzov Fund, Kazakh public figure, culturologist.
+Mukhtar Auezov (1943) is the president of the Mukhtar Auezov Foundation, Kazakhstani public figure, culture expert.

 Born in Zhambyl region is the graduate of the Kazakh State University.